Our guide to Portland’s Best Bakeries

-Portland is well-known for great beers, coffee, and quality European style artisan breads, yet we also boast a very large choice of sweet shops, patisseries, chocolate purveyors and chocolatiers.
+Portland is well-known for great beers, coffee, and quality European-style artisan bread, yet we also boast a very large choice of sweet shops, patisseries, chocolate purveyors, and chocolatiers.
 For visitors or locals, here is our guide.
-Although this list doesn’t include everyone in the Yellow Pages, it does cover many of the more popular spots.
+Although this list doesn’t include everyone in the Portland area, it does cover many of the more popular spots.

 If we’ve missed your favorite bakery, let us know and we’ll investigate, and add them to future updates.